News Flash

 Q4.
 Under which law is AGM mandatory in India?

-AGMs are governed under Companies Act, 2013 (notably under rules including section 96 of Companies Act 2013).
+AGMs are governed under the Companies Act, 2013 (notably under rules including section 96 of the Companies Act 2013).

 Q5.
 What happens if a company misses its AGM date?